 How long should steak rest?

-There are lots of guidelines and studies about how long should steak rest.
-The three most common guidelines we’re aware of are to let the meat rest for…
+The ideal resting time for steak depends on its thickness.
+There are many general guidelines to help home chefs rests steaks correctly.
+The three most common we’re aware of are to let the meat rest for…

 - 5-minutes for every inch of thickness